 The ARDC IGSN minting service enables users to mint and assign IGSN identifiers to physical samples associated with research.
 ARDC is one of four IGSN allocating agents in Australia.
 Others are Geoscience Australia, Commonwealth Scientific and Industrial Research Organisation (CSIRO) and Curtin University.
-The software underpinning the service is a customised version of the IGSN software developed by CSIRO.

 What is IGSN?

 An IGSN (International GeoSample Number) is a resolvable persistent unique identifier for physical samples and specimens.
 The IGSN system is an international initiative underpinned by the Handle System.
 IGSN registration facilitates the discovery, access, and sharing of samples, supports preservation and access of sample data, aids identification of samples in the literature, and advances the exchange of digital sample data among interoperable data systems, thereby maximizing the utility of samples for research, education, and society.
 For a more detailed overview of IGSN please refer to the IGSN website.

 may be utilised by sample curators affiliated with Australian research organisations that are not IGSN allocating agents.

 supports multiple authentication methods including the Australian Access Federation (AAF), ORCID, Google, Facebook and Twitter.

 is available at no cost to Australian researchers.

 - provides both a Graphical User Interface (GUI) and an API for minting and managing IGSNs.

 The ARDC IGSN service was originally developed for use by the Australian earth science research community and is currently limited to earth science samples such as rock, soil and sediment.
 ARDC is interested in working with other communities in order to extend the service for use with other physical sample types e.g. water, vegetation, archaeological and biological specimens.
 If you are interested in participating in this process please email email@example.com.